France to go ahead with climate summit, with tough security

-PARIS France plans to go ahead with a global climate change summit in Paris at the end of the month, the prime minister said on Saturday, despite a wave of deadly attacks on Friday night that killed 127 people in the capital.
+PARIS France plans to go ahead with a global climate change summit in Paris at the end of the month, despite a wave of deadly attacks that killed 127 people in the capital.

-The conference "will be held because it's an essential meeting for humanity," Prime Minister Manuel Valls told TF1 television on Saturday evening.
+Asked whether the meeting, bringing together almost 200 countries, could be postponed, moved or cancelled, a senior French diplomatic source told Reuters on Saturday: "That is in no way under consideration."

-He said the summit would also be an opportunity for world leaders to show their solidarity with France after the attacks.
+Nick Nuttall, spokesman for the U.N.
+Climate Change Secretariat in Bonn, also said the conference "is going ahead as planned".

 Overall, between 20,000 and 40,000 delegates are expected to attend.

-"Security at U.N. climate conferences is always tight but understandably it will be even tighter for Paris," said Nick Nuttall, spokesman of the U.N.
-Climate Change Secretariat in Bonn.
+"Security at U.N. climate conferences is always tight but understandably it will be even tighter for Paris," Nuttall said.

 The United Nations has the main responsibility for security inside the conference venue at Le Bourget, to the north of the capital.